 Sometimes soothing your dog's dry skin is best done by topical treatments.
 Topical moisturizers like Vet's Best Conditioning Spray can reduce the winter itch and prevent your dog from licking or scratching the affected areas raw.

-Don’t overdo it with topical treatments.
+Dog owners should not overdo it with topical treatments.
 They can help soothe and condition, but they are rarely a total solution.
-They are best used to reduce irritation quickly in winter weather, but alone, they will not get rid of the underlying cause.

-If you notice signs of dry skin and itchy skin on your dog, then chances are your pet is suffering and requires prompt treatment to overcome the condition.
+If you notice your dog's symptoms include dry or itchy skin, then chances are your pet is suffering and requires prompt treatment to overcome the condition.

-Although the signs may not be visible, all our tips can be used preventatively.
-You may not see your dog’s skin becoming dry, but that doesn’t mean that winter isn’t taking its toll.
-Anticipate your dog’s skin problems this winter by building a consistent and healthy skincare routine all year round.
+Although the signs may not be visible, all our tips on how to maintain healthy skin can be used preventatively.
+You may not see your dog's skin becoming dry, but that doesn't mean that winter isn't taking its toll.
+Anticipate your dog's skin problems this winter by building a consistent and healthy skincare routine all year round.

 Frequently Asked Questions